ppd05/Tiranic_spaceship_kaggle_competition/README.md

-#Spaceship Titanic Challenge Submission
+Hey Git!

 This repository contains my solution to the Spaceship Titanic Kaggle challenge.
 The notebook covers comprehensive Exploratory Data Analysis (EDA), robust feature engineering, and machine learning modeling.

 Key Details:

-Model: Random Forest Classifier
+Model: XGBoost Classifier
-Accuracy Score on Validation Set: 0.79
+Validation Strategy: Stratified K-Fold Cross-Validation (5 folds) Mean Accuracy Score: 0.80313

 Summary:
-After extensive data cleaning, feature engineering, and careful model tuning, my final model achieved an accuracy score of 0.79 on the hold-out validation set.
-All preprocessing steps and modeling code are provided for reproducibility.
+After thorough data preprocessing and feature engineering, I trained an XGBoost model with carefully tuned hyperparameters.
+The model was evaluated using Stratified K-Fold Cross-Validation to ensure robustness and reduce variance due to class imbalance.
+It achieved a strong average validation accuracy of 0.80313 across all folds.
+All steps, from preprocessing to modeling, are included for full reproducibility.